 Getting the timing right

-Many women have a lot of trouble actually knowing when this fertile window is open for business.
+Many women have a lot of trouble actually knowing when their fertile window is open for business.
 The best approach when just starting out, according to Dr. Zimmermann, is to begin having sex on day 10 and continuing every other day until ovulation and then again one day after ovulation.
-Day ten is a good starting point because estrogen levels are high and the uterine lining should be getting pretty thick.
+Day 10 is a good starting point because estrogen levels are high and the uterine lining should be getting pretty thick.

-Using ovulation predictor kits (OPKs), can give you a better picture of that fertile window.
-OPKs work by detecting a rise in LH, or luteinizing hormone, in your urine.
-This LH surge comes 12-36 hours before ovulation.
-Each brand of test is different, but when you see the double blue lines or the smiley face, you know you’ll be ovulating soon and it’s a good time to be getting intimate.
-Dr. Zimmermann recommends using the tests in the morning and when you get your first positive, to continue to test for another day or two to make sure the positive disappears or becomes negative again so that you know that OPK really is working.
+Ovulation prediction can give you a better picture of that fertile window.
+Ovulation predictor kits (OPKs) work by detecting a rise in LH, or luteinizing hormone, in your urine.
+This LH surge comes 12–36 hours before ovulation.
+Each brand of test is different, but when you see the double blue lines or the smiley face, you know you’ll be ovulating soon and it’s a good time to get intimate.
+Dr. Zimmermann recommends using the tests in the morning and when you get your first positive, to continue to test for another day or two to make sure the positive disappears or becomes negative again so that you know that the OPK is really working.

 Sometimes, it’s helpful to measure progesterone levels at your doctor on day 21 so you know ovulation has really occurred.
 If the levels are low, it’s suggestive that ovulation didn’t actually take place.

-“I’ve had on rare occasions had patients think the kit was positive and I measured the progesterone level and it didn’t actually work,” he says.
+“I’ve had, on rare occasions, patients think the kit was positive and I measured the progesterone level and it didn’t actually work,” he says.

 Basal body temperature (BBT) is another method used to track ovulation.
 The idea is that your resting body temperature (your BBT) rises slightly when ovulation occurs.
 You have the highest chance of pregnancy two to three days before this increase in temperature occurs.
 It’s usually used in combination with other tracking methods (like observing changes in your cervical mucus) since you can’t know you’re ovulating until the rise in temperature actually occurs.